ringcentral/engage-voice-api-docs/docs/authentication/auth-ringcentral.md

-# Obtaining an Engage Access Token with a RingCentral Login
+# Obtaining an RingCX Access Token with a RingCentral Login

-To access Engage Voice APIs, you need to create an Engage Voice App, and then with the client credentials, request an Engage Access Token.
-Once you have created an App, request a RingCentral Access Token and then using an Engage API to create an Engage Access Token.
-Then the Engage Access Token can be used to access Engage Voice APIs.
+To access RingCX APIs, you need to create an RingCX App, and then with the client credentials, request an RingCX Access Token.
+Once you have created an App, request a RingCentral Access Token and then using an RingCX API to create an RingCX Access Token.
+Then the RingCX Access Token can be used to access RingCX APIs.

-> Note: Engage Voice APIs for Office customers are rooted at:
+> Note: RingCX APIs for MVP customers are rooted at:
 >
 > `https://engage.ringcentral.com/voice/api/`

 ## Create an App

 The first thing we need to do is create an app in the RingCentral Developer Portal.
-This can be done quickly by clicking the "Create Engage Voice App" button below.
+This can be done quickly by clicking the "Create RingCX App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

 !!! important
-    While you can create a RingCentral account through the Developer Portal, you will need a production account to use Engage Voice APIs at this time.
+    While you can create a RingCentral account through the Developer Portal, you will need a production account to use RingCX APIs at this time.
 Make sure to login to your developer account using the same credentials as your production RingCentral account.
 The RingCentral account created via the Developer Portal will **not** work.

-<a target="new" href="https://developer.ringcentral.com/new-app?name=Engage+Voice+Quick+Start+App&desc=A+simple+app+to+demo+engage+voice+apis+access&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=ReadAccounts&redirectUri=" class="btn btn-primary">Create Engage Voice App</a>
+<a target="new" href="https://developer.ringcentral.com/new-app?name=Engage+Voice+Quick+Start+App&desc=A+simple+app+to+demo+engage+voice+apis+access&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=ReadAccounts&redirectUri=" class="btn btn-primary">Create RingCX App</a>

 <div class="expand" id="create-app-instructions">
 <ol>